amorehead/jazz-nn/README.md

 # jazz-nn
 An LSTM RNN made to generate new jazz scores

+Generated songs can be found [here](https://soundcloud.com/lexorehead/sets/ai-generated-ragz-music) on SoundCloud

 Inspired by an [article](https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5) written by Sigurður Skúli and hosted [here](https://github.com/Skuldur/Classical-Piano-Composer) on GitHub